MultiverseLearningProducts/swe/src/bootcamp/wk3/day4.md

 ## Learning Objectives

-Using the patterns we have learnt so far enable users to perform create and destroy operations.
+Using the patterns we have learnt so far enable users to perform create, read, update and destroy operations.

 ## Before we start

-You need to be successfully logging out data on your server
+You need to be successfully posting restaurant data to your server and creating restaurants.

 ## Materials needed